rubenhx/G-PROG/README.md

 ## 📊 Data

-This project is based on the GRAPE dataset:
+This project conducted external testing on the publicly available GRAPE dataset:

 > Huang, X., et al. (2023).
 > GRAPE: A multi-modal glaucoma dataset of follow-up visual field and fundus images for glaucoma management.